-As ever, the performance will be family-friendly and entertaining to the full.
+As ever, the performance was family-friendly and entertaining to the full.

-Miracle will unpack Chekhov’s bittersweet comedy about a once-wealthy family, whose idleness and extravagance have brought them to the brink of bankruptcy.
+Miracle delivered Chekhov’s bittersweet comedy about a once-wealthy family, whose idleness and extravagance have brought them to the brink of bankruptcy.

 Obstinate and self-absorbed, they are deaf to the rumblings of change which surrounds them, and unable to accept help when they need it.